abhididdigi/abhididdigi.github.io/_posts/2014-12-27-scrap-pages-with-phantomjs-and-casperjs.md

 layout: post
 title: Scrap pages with PhantomJs and CasperJS
 tag: development
+---

----This is just an usecase for scrapping TopCoder.
+This is just an usecase for scrapping TopCoder.
 I was really vexed up with the ruby repo here because this gem is really a pain in the rear to install on windows.
 [This is](https://github.com/seri/gettc) the repo I'm taking about.

 So, I had to comeup with a solution of my own.
 After battling with many Python frameworks like Scrappy etc.,I finally landed on Ariya's Phantom JS headless browser.
 I had used Ariya's works earlier in [Jello](https://github.com/abhididdigi/Jello).
 This looked like a very nice use case for scrapping Topcoder.